The pros and cons of top and front load washers

 Top load washers

 The most obvious advantage of having a top load washer is that you don’t need to bend over to use it.
 As What To Expect stated, this can be immensely helpful to parents with aching backs or expectant mothers.
-Removing and loading clothing into the washer is a breeze, which can be a big benefit to those who are strapped for time.
+Removing and loading clothing into the washing machine is a breeze, which can be a big benefit to those who are strapped for time.
 Good Housekeeping magazine added that top load washers also tend to vibrate less than front load varieties, making them quieter options.

 That being said, top load washers don’t come without their cons.
 For instance, water doesn’t train easily out of these machines.
 This means that your clothing will be soaked once you need to toss it into the dryer, translating into more drying time.
 The size of the tub might also limit how much clothing you can place into the washer in one cycle.